Hriday2408/RoboticsReboot/README.md

 ---

-## Quick start

-1. Pick a starting track:
-   - Design: Onshape (browser-based CAD)
-   - Electronics: Tinkercad Circuits (Arduino simulator)
-   - Programming: VS Code or PyCharm (Python/C++)

-2. Learn the basics from free tutorials and official docs.
-3. Build mini‑projects in simulation.
-4. Select a project idea, document it, and build it virtually.
+## Picking where to Start (Step 0)
+Most of the time, this is the most crucial step of getting into robotics.
+Down the line one will require to be fluent in these domains, but one should always start with the one which they want to master.
+Choosing one and sticking to that domain is IMPORTANT.
+   - [`Design`](### Design): Computer Aided Designing, Simulation of Stress/Strain, Forward/Inverse Kinematics and Dynamics, Prototyping, Cost Effectiveness
+   - Electronics: Tinkercad Circuits: Power Energy Systems, Control Boards, Sensors and Actuators, Communication and Network, Safety
+   - Programming: Robot Control, Embedded System programming, Perception and Processing using CompVis, AI Autonomy and ML Model Prediction

 ---

-## Learning tracks
+## Learning tracks (STEP 1)

 ### Design (Onshape CAD)
 - Tool: https://www.onshape.com/